Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Reflection/TypeInfo.md

 #### Returns

-An array of [ConstructorInfo](#) objects representing all the public instance constructors defined for the current [Type](#), but not including the type initializer (static constructor).
-If no public instance constructors are defined for the current [Type](#), or if the current [Type](#) represents a type parameter in the definition of a generic type or generic method, an empty array of type [ConstructorInfo](#) is returned.
+An array of [ConstructorInfo](#) objects representing all the public instance constructors defined for the current [Type](#) , but not including the type initializer (static constructor).
+If no public instance constructors are defined for the current [Type](#) , or if the current [Type](#) represents a type parameter in the definition of a generic type or generic method, an empty array of type [ConstructorInfo](#) is returned.

 ### GetConstructors(BindingFlags bindingAttr)

-When overridden in a derived class, searches for the constructors defined for the current [Type](#), using the specified BindingFlags.
+When overridden in a derived class, searches for the constructors defined for the current [Type](#) , using the specified BindingFlags.

 #### Parameters

 **bindingAttr**
-A bitmask comprised of one or more [BindingFlags](#) that specify how the search is conducted.
+A bitmask comprised of one or more [BindingFlags](#) that specify how the search is conducted. -or- Zero, to return null.
-    -or-
-    Zero, to return null.

 #### Returns

 An array of [ConstructorInfo](#) objects representing all constructors defined for the current [Type](#) that match the specified binding constraints, including the type initializer if it is defined.
-Returns an empty array of type [ConstructorInfo](#) if no constructors are defined for the current [Type](#), if none of the defined constructors match the binding constraints, or if the current [Type](#) represents a type parameter in the definition of a generic type or generic method.
+Returns an empty array of type [ConstructorInfo](#) if no constructors are defined for the current [Type](#) , if none of the defined constructors match the binding constraints, or if the current [Type](#) represents a type parameter in the definition of a generic type or generic method.